DopamineDriven/react-redux-course-app/README.md

 #### Miscellaneous notes
 - By attaching an onSubmit Handler to form, both the submit button and the enter key function to submit the form

+- Remember
+    - arrow functions inherit binding context of their enclosing scope

 ------------------------------------------------------------------------------------------